ryawaa/balatromod-scripts/README.md

 # balatromod-scripts

 This repository contains scripts that automatically installs or removes the Lovely Injector + Steamodded for Balatro.
+(MacOS Only)

 > [!WARNING]
 > This script is not yet working as intended.
 See [issue #1](https://github.com/rynmy/balatromod-scripts/issues/1) for more information.